 - Making a decision as to when you need this money

 - Trusting the Mercer Investment Consulting asset allocation model

 If you ‘set it & forget it,’ then you’re investing on the efficient frontier (or at least Mercer’s definition of it).
 Not only that, but the Lifecycle Fund automatically adjusts over time to lower the portfolio risk.
 If you invest in a Lifecycle Fund, then put a bunch of money in one of the other funds, then you’re probably going to screw up the asset allocation.
 This means you’ll either be taking too much risk for the return you expect to make, or you won’t be making as much money as you should expect for the risk you’re taking…you’re under the line.
 Not only that, but you’ll need to make regular adjustments to make sure your portfolio is properly balanced, which you don’t need to do with an Lifecycle Fund.

 You might have money in other accounts, that you cannot put into TSP.
 There is nothing wrong with that.
 However, you should recognize that outside investments may alter your asset allocation within TSP.
 By sitting down with a fee-only financial planner, you can make sure that your asset allocation will meet your investment goals.

 If you plan to use Lifecycle funds within TSP (outside investments notwithstanding), then use them exclusively.
 If you want to manage the funds yourself, please feel free to do so.
 However, don’t use Lifecycle funds, then make adjustments because you think you can add value.
 There is virtually zero chance of you being better off.

 As always, this blog serves to answer your questions and address concerns.
-If you like this blog, please forward it on to other people who may benefit.
-If you have issues or concerns, or if you have a question you’d like me to answer, please feel free to contact me.
-You can reach me through my website or via email.
+If you want to stay on top of new articles, please feel free to subscribe or join the Military In Transition Facebook Group!
+Also, you can reach me through my website or via email.
 In the meanwhile, take charge of your life!